Blubberboy333/PlayerMute/README.md

 # PlayerMute
-Allows admins to mute certain players/nThis plugin has not been tested yet
+Allows admins to mute certain players.
+This plugin has not been tested yet

 # Commands
 /mute (player)